squid1127/cool-turbowarp-projects/cool/four-player-platformer/about.md

 ## Still in alpha, simply a test right now

 ## Instructions

 Nothing to do right now besides moving around.
-It's just a proof of concept for now...
+It's just a proof of concept for now.
+Trying to see if using one big stage is a good idea

 ### Player 1

 Use WASD to move